distcomp/pyomo-everest/README.md

 1) https://optmod.distcomp.org/apps/vladimirv/solve-ampl-stub, Smirnov S., Voloshinov V., Sukhosroslov O. [Distributed Optimization on the Base of AMPL Modeling Language and Everest Platform](http://dx.doi.org/10.1016/j.procs.2016.11.037) // Procedia Computer Science, Vol. 101, 2016, pp. 313–322
 2) https://optmod.distcomp.org/apps/vladimirv/SSOP, so called SSOP application.

-The 1st service looks a bit obsolete know due to extra load of Everest-server, because every problem "spawns" separate Everest Job (see Everest manuals for details).
+The 1st service looks an obsolete now due to extra load of Everest-server, because every problem "spawns" separate Everest Job (see Everest manuals for details).

-The 2nd service inherits efficiency of generic Parameter Sweep Everest application, http://everest.distcomp.org/docs/ps/.
+The 2nd service inherits efficiency of the generic Parameter Sweep Everest application, http://everest.distcomp.org/docs/ps/.
 A set of problems is processed in a single Job, each in a separate subtask.
 In addition PS provides a number of useful features: flexible modification of data processing script via PLAN-file; input and outputs data in ZIP-files, which save Internet traffic; simple way to involve additional computing resources, including clusters and supercomputers.